Bensalem, PA Bankruptcy Lawyer

 Our bankruptcy lawyers are affordable and cost-effective.
 At Young, Marr & Associates, we are sensitive to our bankruptcy clients’ financial concerns, and we offer flexible payment plans to accommodate budgets of every size.

-Not only are we affordable, we are experienced.
+Not only are we affordable, but we are also experienced.
 Our Bensalem, Pennsylvania bankruptcy attorneys have handled over 5,000 cases in more than 20 years practicing bankruptcy law.
 We know how to get results for our clients — that’s always our bottom line.

 According to statistics from the Federal Reserve, debt is a serious problem for most American consumers.
 As of January 2014, the average American’s credit card debt exceeds $15,000.
 Meanwhile, the average American’s mortgage debt is ten times that high, at just under $150,000.
 As of 2012, the average Pennsylvanian is saddled with over $39,000 of debt.